-A Look at Trump’s Shortlist For Replacing Anthony Kennedy
+A Look at Trump’s Shortlist for Replacing Anthony Kennedy

 No wonder Trump has gone out of his way to make it clear there are women on his shortlist.
 Actually choosing Barrett or Larsen for the Court would matter a whole lot more than this gesture.

 The person of color.
-For parallel reasons, Trump might want to choose a non-white SCOTUS nominee.
-His shortlist does include one minority member, Amul Thapar, an Indian-American who would be the first Asian-American on the Court (he would also, incidentally, help maintain the Court Catholic majority).
+For parallel reasons, Trump might want to choose a nonwhite SCOTUS nominee.
+His shortlist does include one minority member, Amul Thapar, an Indian-American who would be the first Asian-American on the Court (he would also, incidentally, help maintain the Court’s Catholic majority).
 Thapar’s appointment would have the added advantage of ensuring that his Senate sponsor Mitch McConnell left no stone unturned in securing his confirmation.

 The Relatable.
-Supreme Court Justices are by definition members of a super-elite, so it’s not like Trump has the option of choosing a nominee who would look right at home hooting and jeering at a MAGA rally.
+Supreme Court justices are by definition members of a superelite, so it’s not like Trump has the option of choosing a nominee who would look right at home hooting and jeering at a MAGA rally.
 But there are two people on the shortlist who did not attend Ivy League law schools.
-One, Hardiman (a Georgetown Law center grad), was the first person in his family to attend college.
+One, Hardiman (a Georgetown Law grad), was the first person in his family to attend college.
 The other, Barrett (a Notre Dame Law School graduate) has the unusual distinction among judges of having seven children.
-She is also the most overtly religious of shortlist members, and might be appealing to Republicans as someone who can bait liberals into remarks that sound ostensibly anti-Catholic, which arguably occurred during her recent circuit court confirmation hearings.
+She is also the most overtly religious of the shortlist members, and might be appealing to Republicans as someone who can bait liberals into remarks that sound ostensibly anti-Catholic, which arguably occurred during her recent circuit court confirmation hearings.

 Outside the shortlist.
 It’s possible, of course, that Trump will choose someone from his larger list who’s not on this speculative shortlists.
-One of the two names heard the most often is William Pryor, who as Jeff Sessions’ successor as Attorney General of Alabama back in the 1990s once called Roe v.
+One of the two names heard the most often is William Pryor, who as Jeff Sessions’s successor as attorney general of Alabama back in the 1990s once called Roe v.
 Wade “the worst abomination in the history of constitutional law.”
-(On the positive side, Pryor helped remove Roy Moore from his position as Chief Justice of the Alabama Supreme Court over his defiance of federal court orders).
-The other is current U.S. Sen. Mike Lee of Utah, who like Pryor might have a problem with harsh and outspoken rather than subtle if certain opposition to abortion rights.
+(On the positive side, Pryor helped remove Roy Moore from his position as chief justice of the Alabama Supreme Court over his defiance of federal court orders).
+The other is current U.S. Senator Mike Lee of Utah, who like Pryor might have a problem with harsh and outspoken rather than subtle if certain opposition to abortion rights.

 Intangibles.
-Since we are talking about a Trump appointment here, it’s possible factors that matter most to POTUS would loom large in presidential interviews, such as looks, “strength,” obscure connections to Trump himself (one of Hardiman’s assets is that he serve on the same circuit court as Trump’s older sister, Maryanne Trump Barry), or a superior ability to flatter or otherwise magnify the presidential glory.
+Since we are talking about a Trump appointment here, it’s possible factors that matter most to POTUS would loom large in presidential interviews, such as looks, “strength,” obscure connections to Trump himself (one of Hardiman’s assets is that he serves on the same circuit court as Trump’s older sister, Maryanne Trump Barry), or a superior ability to flatter or otherwise magnify the presidential glory.
 That’s not to say he’s going to pull a surprise.
 In the matter of keeping his judicial promises to conservative activists, Trump has been uncharacteristically disciplined.
 And he knows this is one appointment he has to get right.